Chirag230/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+About variables:
+x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.
+x_data, y_data and subject_data merge the previous datasets to further analysis. features contains the correct names for the x_data dataset, which are applied to the column names stored in